Mohamed bin Zayed Species Conservation Fund: Conservation highlights

-Other Conservation Projects
+Other conservation projects

-The MBZ Fund was selected as the executing agency for the $5.8 million dollar Global Environment Facility funded Dugong and Seagrass Conservation Project - a project to protect dugong and their seagrass habitats across eight countries including Madagascar, Mozambique, Sri Lanka, Malaysia, Indonesia, Timor-Leste, Solomon Islands and Vanuatu.
+The MBZ Fund was selected as the executing agency for the $5.8 million Global Environment Facility-funded Dugong and Seagrass Conservation Project - a project to protect dugong and their seagrass habitats across eight countries including Madagascar, Mozambique, Sri Lanka, Malaysia, Indonesia, Timor-Leste, the Solomon Islands and Vanuatu.
 The project was completed in December 2018.

 The MBZ Fund, in collaboration with the National Fish and Wildlife Foundation, has also supported the reintroduction of the Attwater Prairie Chicken in Oklahoma, USA.

-The MBZ Fund has also managed the interests of the Crown Prince of Abu Dhabi in the big cat conservation through a donation to Panthera in support of its Global Alliance for Wild Cats conservation project.
+The MBZ Fund has also managed the interests of the Crown Prince of Abu Dhabi in big cat conservation through a donation to Panthera in support of its Global Alliance for Wild Cats conservation project.